Hachim2/lomi./README.md

 ## About lomi.

-lomi. is a unified payment orchestration platform that integrates multiple payment service providers and provides a seamless experience for merchants and their customers across West Africa and beyond.
-Our platform simplifies product and subscriptions billing while ensuring the highest levels of security, reliability, and compliance.
+lomi. is an open-source payment processing platform that integrates multiple payment service providers and provides a seamless experience for merchants and their customers across francophone West Africa and beyond.
+Our platform simplifies product, services, usage, and subscription billing while ensuring the highest levels of security, reliability, and compliance.

+Our platform is built on top of the BCEAO's PI-SPI infrastructure (La Plateforme d'Interopérabilité du Service de Paiement Instantané), enabling seamless interoperability between banks and mobile money providers across the UEMOA region (8 countries).
+This eliminates the need for multiple provider integrations and provides a seamless unified payment experience.

 ## Open-source Roadmap